tmhglnd/motion-silhouette/README.md

 ## About

-A OpenGL jitter patch that transforms the webcam input to a black and white motion image.
+An OpenGL jitter patch that transforms the webcam input to a black and white motion image.
 Open patcher and select camera input.
 Adjust brightness, contrast, saturation, blur, resolution, slide and threshold before output.
-Retrieve the texture in a different patcher with a `[receive threshold-tex]`.
+All processing is done on the GPU with shaders and jit.gl.pix.
+Retrieve the texture in a different patcher with a `[receive silhouette-tex]`.

 ![Overview of the patcher](media/overview.png)